 Not considered an aspiration hazard.

 Further information

+Product:

-Remarks: Used grease may contain harmful impurities that have accumulated during use.
-The concentration of such harmful impurities will depend on use and they may present risks to health and the environment on disposal., ALL used grease should be handled with caution and skin contact avoided as far as possible.
+Remarks: Used oils may contain harmful impurities that have accumulated during use.
+The concentration of such impurities will depend on use and they may present risks to health and the environment on disposal., ALL used oil should be handled with caution and skin contact avoided as far as possible.
+Remarks: Slightly irritating to respiratory system.
+SECTION 12.
+ECOLOGICAL INFORMATION Basis for assessment : Ecotoxicological data have not been determined specifically for this product.